Reading and Phonics

 We have provided each child with a home reading record where we expect children to read their reading book at home with their family - comments are then made to be seen by their class teacher.
 Children are incentivised to read regularly at home, receiving ‘Leedon Blues’, our whole school reward system, when they read four times a week.

-Each child is provided with an account and log in details for Bug Club across the school, a reading and comprehension site that allows teachers to allocate high quality texts in line with the child’s banded reading level.
-In Key stage one, children also have access to Teach Your Monster to Read and in Key stage Two, many of the children have access to Read Theory, a higher-level comprehension tool.
-All of these tools have been particularly well received and used as part of their home learning.
+Each child is provided with an account and log in details for Giglets across the school, a reading and comprehension site that allows teachers to allocate high quality texts in line with the child’s reading level.
+This site is particularly designed to be of benefit to children with EAL and dyslexia.

-Regular assessment takes place and is recorded on Classroom Monitor against National Curriculum Objectives to monitor progress and identify areas of need that may arise.
+Regular assessment takes place and is recorded on Sonar against National Curriculum Objectives to monitor progress and identify areas of need that may arise.
 This allows areas of need to be planned for and addressed to support the ongoing learning and progression of the child.

 By the time our children leave Leedon Lower School, our vision is that they are competent readers who can recommend books to their peers, have a thirst for reading a range of genres and text types and participate in discussions about books, including evaluating an author’s use of language and the impact that this has on the reader.